1. Purpose of policy

 Staff receive periodic bulletins on security issues, to foster a security aware culture.
 We also have a regular review program to test the security measures in place and identify where changes may be necessary or desirable.

-Please direct any privacy issues or queries to Corrs’ Privacy Officer on +61 2 9210 6365 or at email@example.com.
+Please direct any privacy issues or queries to Corrs’ Privacy Officer on +61 2 9210 6243 or at [email protected].